barseghyanartur/faker-file/docs/recipes.rst

         voice: str = "en_US"

         def handle_kwargs(self, **kwargs) -> None:
-            # Since it's impossible to unify all TTS systems it's allowed to
+            # Since it's impossible to unify all TTS systems it's allowed
-            # pass arbitrary arguments to the `BaseMp3Generator` constructor.
+            # to pass arbitrary arguments to the `BaseMp3Generator`
-            # Each implementation class contains its' own additional
+            # constructor.
+Each implementation class contains its own
-            # tuning arguments.
-Check the source code of the implemented
+            # additional tuning arguments.
+Check the source code of the
-            # MP3 generators as an example.
+            # implemented MP3 generators as an example.
             if "locale" in kwargs:
                 self.locale = kwargs["locale"]
             if "voice" in kwargs: